The Foundations of Celtic Warfare

 The choice between offensive and defensive postures was not merely tactical but deeply strategic, driven by specific objectives.
 Comparing these modes reveals key insights into Celtic military thinking.

-- Leadership: Defense required a unifying, coalition-building leader like Vercingetorix, who could subordinate individual glory to collective survival.
-Offense favored charismatic, aggressive chieftains like Brennus, whose personal valor attracted warriors looking for glory and plunder.
+• Leadership: Defense required a unifying, coalition-building leader like Vercingetorix, who could subordinate individual glory to collective survival.
+Offense favored charismatic, aggressive chieftains like Brennus, whose personal valor attracted warriors seeking glory and plunder.

-- Logistics: A defending force could rely on stockpiles within oppida and knowledge of local resources.
+• Logistics: A defending force relied on stockpiles within oppida and knowledge of local resources.
 An offensive army lived off the land, making movement and speed essential to avoid starvation.

-- Discipline: Defense demanded a different kind of discipline—holding a shield wall against relentless attacks, enduring sieges, and obeying orders to hold position.
-The headlong offensive charge, while spectacular, often lacked the staying power needed for prolonged engagement against iron-disciplined troops like the Roman legions.
+• Discipline: Defense demanded a different kind of discipline—holding a shield wall against relentless attacks, enduring sieges, and obeying orders to hold position.
+The headlong offensive charge, while spectacular, often lacked the staying power needed for prolonged engagements against iron-disciplined troops like Roman legions.

 The flexibility of Celtic armies lay in their ability to switch between these modes.
 A tribe could be raiding its neighbor one year and forming a grand coalition to defend against Rome the next.
 This adaptability made them persistent and formidable opponents for centuries.